kaylumah/hosting/_site/_posts/2022-06-06-launch-settings.md

 ## Share debug configuration from JetBrains Rider

 As it turns out, `launchSettings` has been supported in `Rider` for a long time.
 They first introduced it in [November 2018](https://blog.jetbrains.com/dotnet/2018/11/08/using-net-core-launchsettings-json-rundebug-apps-rider/).
 As a matter of fact, to use `launchSettings` inside `Rider` you don't need to do a thing. `Rider` [automatically detects](https://www.jetbrains.com/help/rider/Run_Debug_Configuration_dotNet_Launch_Settings_Profile.html#creating-run-debug-configurations-based-on-launch-profiles) if your projects are using `launchSettings`.
 Not all features are supported, but using profiles of `commandName project` are.
-If you did provide MSBuild variable in `launchSettings` `Rider` will correctly pass them along.
+If you did provide MSBuild variable in `launchSettings` `Rider` would correctly pass them along.

 ![JetBrains Rider - launch profiles](/assets/images/posts/20220606/launch-settings/rider_launchprofiles.png){width=964 height=904}

-A thing I really like about `Rider` is that I don't need an additional plugin to support multiple start up projects.
+A thing I like about `Rider` is that I don't need an additional plugin to support multiple start up projects.

 ![JetBrains Rider - Compound Settings](/assets/images/posts/20220606/launch-settings/rider_compound_configuration.png){width=3456 height=2144}

-It's important to check `Store as project file` otherwise you wont share it with your team.
-In this particular example it will look like this:
+It's important to check `Store as project file`; otherwise, you won't share it with your team.
+In this particular example, it will look like this:

 ```xml
 <component name="ProjectRunConfigurationManager">